Cherokee Nation Names First Delegate To Congress

 One thing that could help Teehee's chances of being seated is her reputation on the Hill for bipartisan work.
 She has close relationships with Oklahoma Republicans Markwayne Mullin, also a member of the Cherokee Nation, and Tom Cole, a member of the Chickasaw Nation.

-Newly-elected Chief of the Cherokee Nation Chuck Hoskin Jr. made Teehee's appointment one of his administration's first priorities.
+Newly elected Chief of the Cherokee Nation Chuck Hoskin Jr. made Teehee's appointment one of his administration's first priorities.
 He said her ability to reach across the aisle on a number of important areas for Indian Country is what led him to choose Teehee for the position.

 Politics

-Note: A previous version of this story misspelled Kimberly Teehee's first name as Kimberley.